Soviet Union during the Iran–Iraq War: Support for Iran

-Motivations for Policy
+Motivations for policy

 Motivations need to be understood in the context of the time of the Iran–Iraq War, between 1980 and 1988, in which the Soviet Union and the Cold War were still very real.
-The revolutionary forces that overthrew the Shah resented what they considered continuing U.S. support of an unpopular ruler.
-At the same time, the Iranian Revolution, starting in January 1978 and leading to the departure of the Shah in January 1979 was Islamic, so not automatically well disposed to a Communist government.
-Iran, having had an import-oriented policy of the time, needed to obtain weapons from one of the superpowers, or at least an ally who made equipment compatible with one of the superpowers.
+The revolutionary forces that overthrew the Shah resented what they considered continuing American support of an unpopular ruler.
+At the same time, the Iranian Revolution, starting in January 1978 and leading to the departure of the Shah in January 1979 was Islamic and so was not automatically well disposed to a communist government.
+Iran, having had an import-oriented policy of the time, needed to obtain weapons from one of the superpowers or at least an ally that made equipment compatible with one of the superpowers.

 Iraq's invasion of Iran, starting the Iran–Iraq War, came shortly after the 1978-1979 Iranian Revolution and the Iranian Hostage Crisis starting in November 1979.
-The U.S. had been strongly allied with the Shah of Iran, who had bought weapons from the West, primarily but not exclusively from the U.S. Iranian domestic opinion was anti-U.S. because the U.S. had been seen as the patron of the unpopular Shah, Mohammed Reza Pahlevi.
-The hostage crisis turned a good deal of U.S. public opinion against Iran, so even if the U.S. government, for reasons of state, wanted to support Iran in the Iran–Iraq War, it would face strong domestic resistance.
-The original U.S. policy of neutrality toward Iran and Iraq, with initial Iraqi military successes, made Iran more eager to find a source of arms, and the Soviet Union capitalized on this opportunity.
-U.S. domestic opinion was not as much pro-Iraqi as anti-Iranian, which created an opening for the Soviet Union to gain influence in Iran.
-The Soviets recognized that Iran saw both superpowers as antagonists, and remained open to opportunities, especially under Gorbachev.
+The United States had been strongly allied with the Shah, who had bought weapons from the West, primarily but not exclusively from the that country.
+Iranian domestic opinion was anti-American because the U.S. had been seen as the patron of the unpopular Shah, Mohammed Reza Pahlevi.
+The hostage crisis turned a good deal of American public opinion against Iran, so even if the American government, for reasons of state, wanted to support Iran in the Iran–Iraq War, it would face strong domestic resistance.
+The original American policy of neutrality toward Iran and Iraq, with initial Iraqi military successes, made Iran more eager to find a source of arms, and the Soviet Union capitalized on that opportunity.
+American domestic opinion was not as much pro-Iraqi as anti-Iranian, which created an opening for the Soviet Union to gain influence in Iran.
+The Soviets recognized that Iran saw both superpowers as antagonists and remained open to opportunities, especially under Gorbachev.

-Nevertheless, the fact that most Iranian equipment, and training on it, was American, meant that the Soviets could not immediately provide compatible equipment, meant to operate under the doctrines taught to the Iranian military who had not been purged by revolutionary forces.
+Nevertheless, the fact that most Iranian equipment and training on it was American meant that the Soviets could not immediately provide compatible equipment, which had to operate under the doctrines taught to the Iranian military that had not been purged by the revolutionary forces.

-The USSR, when the war broke out and a policy was not yet in place, arranged to fly jet fuel from Soviet bases to Tehran.
-This was followed, by Soviet-ordered shipments from Syria of 130 mm towed field guns M1954 (M-46), tank engines and ammunition.
+The Soviets, when the war broke out and a policy was not yet in place, arranged to fly jet fuel from their bases to Tehran.
+That was followed by Soviet-ordered shipments from Syria of 130 mm towed field guns M1954 (M-46), tank engines and ammunition.
 Arranged by Soviet Ambassador Vladimir Vinogradov, two Soviet-Iranian arms cooperation agreements were signed in July 1981.
 This agreement also provided Soviet advisors, justified as helping defend Iran against U.S. attack, as in the April 1980 Operation Eagle Claw hostage rescue.